Expression Tag Intensity Scores

-Every emotion tag now displays an intensity score (1–9), so you can see how strong each detected emotion is.
+Every expression tag now displays an intensity score (1–9), so you can see how strong each tag is.

 How It Works

-When Emma analyzes an interview, she classifies one of six core emotions (sad, angry, confrontational, neutral, cheerful, enthusiastic) per conversational turn.
+When Emma analyzes an interview, she tags one of six expression labels (Sad, Angry, Confrontational, Neutral, Cheerful, Enthusiastic) per conversational turn.
+These labels describe how a response is expressed in the conversation, not what a person privately feels.
 Previously, you saw the tag but had no way to gauge how strong the signal was.

 Now, every tag includes an intensity score from 1 to 9:

 - 7–9: Strong to extreme.
-The emotional signal is unmistakable.
+The expression signal is unmistakable.

 - 5–6: Clear.
 Definite signal present.